-If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree on a course of action.
+If you have a mental health concern that is not also a safeguarding concern, speak to the DSL to agree the next steps in line with the schools' procedure.

-Refer to the Department for Education guidance on mental health and behaviour in schools for more information.
+DfE guidance on mental health and behaviour in schools for more information.